TOSHISTATS/Malay-consumer-complain-clasiffication/README.md

 ![Screenshot 2022-04-27 23 12 45](https://user-images.githubusercontent.com/28681557/165538812-75db4ee9-b7ab-473f-9976-8bc0ae4a79ec.png)

 BERT is used as a base of this classification model.
-These complaints originally written in English and translated into Malay.
+These complaints are originally written in English and translated into Malay.